Rhodium(III) chloride: Thioethers and tertiary phosphines

 Rhodium(III) also forms a range of complexes with soft Lewis bases, such as thioethers, phosphines, and arsines.
 Such ligands form Rh(III) complexes, but unlike the "hard" N- and O-based ligands, these complexes often can be reduced to Rh(I) derivatives.
-The reactions are facilitated by the solubility of rhodiium trichloride in alcohols, which also dissolve the organic ligands.
+The reactions are facilitated by the solubility of rhodium trichloride in alcohols, which also dissolve the organic ligands.
 Thus, ethanolic solutions of hydrated rhodium trichloride react with diethyl sulfide:

 This complex has been used as source of anhydrous rhodium trichloride that is soluble in lipophilic solvents.
 Both fac and mer stereoisomers of such complexes have been isolated.

 Reaction of RhCl3(H2O)3 under mild conditions with tertiary phosphines affords adducts akin to the aforementioned thioether complexes.
 When these reactions are conducted in boiling ethanol solution, reduction occurs, leading to rhodium(I) derivatives.
 A famous derivative is [RhCl(PPh3)3] known as Wilkinson's catalyst.
 Either the ethanol solvent or the phosphine serves as reductant: